rouzbehzarin/wine_quality_analysis_and_preprocessing/README.md

 3. **Correlation Analysis**:
    - Identify correlations between features and wine quality using heatmaps and statistical tests.

-4. **Machine Learning Models**:
-   - Build and evaluate models to predict wine quality based on selected features.

 ## Results and Insights
 - Discover which chemical properties most strongly influence wine quality.
-- Evaluate the performance of machine learning models in predicting wine quality ratings.
-- Provide actionable insights for wine producers to improve production processes and quality control.
+- Prepare the dataset for further analysis or modeling tasks.

 ## Getting Started
-To get started with the analysis:
+To replicate the analysis:
-1. Clone this repository: `git clone https://github.com/your-username/wine-quality-analysis.git`
+1. Clone this repository: `git clone https://github.com/rouzbehzarin/wine-quality-analysis.git`
-2. Navigate to the repository: `cd wine-quality-analysis`
-3. Install the required dependencies: `pip install -r requirements.txt`
-4. Open and run the Jupyter notebooks in the `notebooks/` directory to reproduce the analysis.
+2. Open and run `wine_quality_analysis_and_preprocessing.ipynb` in Jupyter Notebook or JupyterLab.

-## Contributing
+## Data Source
-Contributions are welcome!
-If you have suggestions, enhancements, or want to report issues, please open an issue or submit a pull request.
+The Wine Quality dataset is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.